 Aid Underpins Hidden Motives

-Aid is not given because there are often vested interests involved and so, it very rarely helps to enhance living standards or make any significant improvements.
-Often tied to varying agreements, the aid doesn’t reach where it needs to reach and that means that people who need it miss out.
+Facts and figures concealed by a number of high profile companies are alarming.
+Aid often ends up in the wrong hands because there are vested interests involved and so, it very rarely helps to enhance living standards or make any significant improvements.
+Sadly it is often tied to varying agreements, and doesn’t reach where it is needed, that means that people who need it miss out.

 Trade Improves Welfare